qdh-2002/MicroAI-Toolbox/README.md

 # MicroAI-Toolbox

-This branch contains the implementation "Modeling of Microwave Devices Based on Deep Learning and Interface Design" and installation of MicroAI toolbox.
+This branch contains the implementation of "Modeling of Microwave Devices Based on Deep Learning and Interface Design" and installation of MicroAI toolbox.

 - [Introduction](#introduction)
 - [Usage](#usage)